 Second offense/Third degree DWI — A second charge in Minnesota is punishable by up to one year in jail, $3,000 in fines and minimum one-year driver’s license revocation.
 DWI Minnesota Statute law requires second time offenders serve a mandatory minimum of 30 days in jail.

-Third offense/Second degree DWI — Third-time offenders receive all the penalties associated with a second DWI, plus and minimum one-year driver’s license revocation.
-Minnesota DWI Statute requires third time offenders serve a mandatory minimum of 90 days in jail.
+Third offense/Second degree DWI — Third-time drunk driving offenders receive all the penalties associated with a second DWI, plus and minimum one-year driver’s license revocation.
+MN DWI Statute requires third time offenders serve a mandatory minimum of 90 days in jail.
 In addition to incarceration and license revocation, third time offenders will face vehicle forfeiture and license plate impoundment.

 Fourth offense/First degree DWI — Your fourth offense within 10 years is a felony punishable by up to seven years in prison and a $14,000 fine.
 Felony offenders who are not sent to prison must serve 180 days in jail.